-Salisbury is open!
-With 800 years of hospitality, you will always receive a warm welcome here.
+With 800 years of hospitality, you will always receive a warm welcome in our modern medieval city.

 With a reputation for inspiration, there is plenty for residents and visitors to experience in Salisbury.
 Sense the history with a visit to Salisbury Cathedral.
 Receive a warm welcome in our independent shops.
 Have a family-friendly food feast.
 Make the most of the vibrant nightlife or just spend time meandering through our architecturally stunning medieval streets.